conda/conda/docs/source/user-guide/troubleshooting.rst

-If you are trying to fix conda problems without removing the current installation and you try to reinstall Miniconda or Anaconda to fix it, you get an error message that Miniconda or Anaconda is already installed, and you cannot continue.
+If you are trying to fix conda problems without removing the current installation and you try to reinstall Miniconda or Anaconda to fix it, you get an error message that Miniconda or Anaconda is already installed and you cannot continue.

 Solution
 ----------